protows/laravel_mvc1/README.md

 # laravel_mvc1
-this is Laravel mvc app
+this is a Laravel mvc app